jupyter-on-openshift/poc-hub-singapore-ntu/documents/troubleshooting-issues.md

 scripts/instantiate-template.sh coursename
 ```

 You will be prompted for details of the Git repository, LDAP credentials and any permanent admin users.
+You will also be prompted for the version number.
+You must supply the same version number you used above.

 Note that if you had to use this procedure, you will have multiple database and notebooks directories, and corresponding persistent volume definitions, for the one course.
 When later deleting the course, you will need to remember to delete all versions of the directories and persistent volume definitions.